-Marble, a consumer credit rebuilding and financial wellness company, was formed to leverage financial technology ("fintech") and socially responsible credit rebuilding practices to Canadians, specifically at this time, who have restructured their debt through a Consumer Proposal.
-These are individuals whose poor credit rating makes it difficult to access traditional sources of financing such as banks, credit unions and trust companies.
-The Group has developed a one-stop consumer credit rebuilding business model by providing an unsecured loan up to \$15,000 to discharge Consumer Proposals to qualified Canadians.
-Marble's has also developed a proprietary and scalable, financial services dashboard (the "Marble Platform").
+Marble, a consumer credit rebuilding and financial wellness company, was formed to leverage financial technology ("fintech") and socially responsible credit rebuilding practices to Canadians, specifically at this time, those whom have restructured their debt through a Consumer Proposal.
+These are individuals whose poor credit makes it difficult to access traditional sources of financing such as banks, credit unions and trust companies.
+The Group has developed a one-stop consumer credit rebuilding business with its flagship product being an unsecured loan of up to \$15,000 to discharge Consumer Proposals to qualified Canadians.
+Marble has also developed a proprietary and scalable, financial services dashboard (the "Marble Platform").
 The Marble Platform offers:

 - a.
 Free credit score Marble customers have access to their credit score on a monthly basis.
-This helps our customers monitor their credit rebuilding activities enroute to achieving their credit worthiness goal. - b.
-Push email notification Enables all customers to set as many friendly reminders as they need to make sure they never miss a future payment, which in turn will affect their credit. - c.
+This helps customers monitor their credit rebuilding activities on route to achieving their credit worthiness goal. - b.
+Push email notification Enables all customers to set as many friendly reminders as they need to make sure that they never miss a future payment, which in turn will affect their credit. - c.
 Real-Time Budget App.
-By connecting their bank accounts and credit cards to our App in side our Dashboard, they can monitor and receive updates in real time on their spending relative to their established budgets. - d.
-Online Loan Application A simple and easy process for Canadians who wish to apply for a unsecured Consumer Proposal discharge loan. - e.
-Agent Referral Program 3rd party Debt Restructuring Providers can refer their customers to Marble for a Consumer Proposal discharge loan and access to the other credit rebuilding tools inside the Dashboard.
+By connecting their bank accounts and credit cards to our App inside our Dashboard, customers can monitor and receive updates in real time on their spending relative to their established budgets. - d.
+Online Loan Application A simple and easy process for Canadians who wish to apply for an unsecured Consumer Proposal discharge loan. - e.
+Agent Referral Program Third Party Debt Restructuring Providers can refer their customers to Marble for a Consumer Proposal discharge loan as well as access to the other credit rebuilding tools inside the Dashboard.

-The Group differentiates itself from other online/mobile compliant credit rebuilding and financial wellness companies operating in Canada by focusing on customers who have settled their debt with creditors by filing a consumer proposal and are seeking a proactive strategy to rebuild their credit.
+The Group differentiates itself from other online/mobile compliant credit rebuilding and financial wellness companies operating in Canada by focusing on customers who have settled their debt with creditors, by filing a consumer proposal and are seeking a proactive strategy to rebuild their credit.